Padel back-wall drills for a calm, controlled rebound

 Frequently asked

-Re-check after a few sessions; staying in more rallies off the wall is the honest sign it is working.
+Track how often you reset calmly versus overhitting.
+Staying in more rallies off the wall over a few sessions is the honest sign it is working.

 Full transcript